jdanemane/portfolio/SUPABASE_SETUP.md

 ### 1. Create a Supabase Project

 1. Go to [supabase.com](https://supabase.com) and create a new project
-2. Note down your project URL and anon key from the project settings
+2. Note down your project URL and API key from the project settings

 ### 2. Set Up Environment Variables